pgMemento/pgMemento/README.md

 For each row in the audited tables another row will be written to the 'row_log' table telling the system that it has been 'inserted' at the timestamp the procedure has been executed.

+These two steps - `create_schema_state` and `log_schema_state` - can be
+coupled by when using the `ACTIVATE_PGMEMENTO.sql` script.
+When running this script the user is prompted for specifying the database schema which shall be audited and the tables that shall be excluded from auditing (simply separated by comma).
+Depending on the number of tables to alter and on the amount if data that assigned as INSERTed in the log tables this process can take a while.

 ### 5.3.
 Have a look at the logged information